Courses

 Thyroid Gland

 Thyroid glands are located on either side of and anterior to the trachea.
 An isthmus connects the bilobed gland.
 The lobules of the thyroid gland are made up of follicles and thyroid follicles bound together by connective tissue are called stromal tissues.
 Thyroid follicles are composed of follicular cells that produce two hormones- tetraiodothyronine or thyroxine (T4) and triiodothyronine (T3).
 A vital element required for thyroid hormone synthesis is Iodine.
 Deficiency of iodine will lead to hypothyroidism, called Goitre.
 During pregnancy, hypothyroidism affects the growth of the baby, its mental condition also gets affected.
-There will be a low intelligence quotient, abnormal skin, deaf.
+There will be a low intelligence quotient, abnormal skin, and deafness.
 For adult women, there will be an irregular menstrual cycle in hypothyroidism.
 Another condition is when there is an increase in the secretion of thyroid hormone, it will be called hyperthyroidism.
 A form of hyperthyroidism is Exophthalmic goiter which is an enlargement of the thyroid gland, protrusion of the eyeballs, increased basal metabolic rate, and weight loss also referred to as Graves’ disease.

 The Thyroid Gland